Seeclik/Seeclik/README.md

 </h3>

 ---
-### *Recent Honors Computer Science graduate with a refined focus on Data Analysis and Artificial Intelligence.
-Fluent in Python, Excel, and Power BI, I excel at weaving raw statistics into compelling narratives that drive strategic growth.*
+### *Honors Computer Science graduate specializing in Data Analysis and Artificial Intelligence.
+Skilled in Python, Power BI, and Excel, with a strong focus on turning data into actionable insights.*
+### 🔍 *Interested in data analytics, machine learning, and real-world business insights.*

 📬 *Reach me at: <a href="mailto:Khalid.A.Alammari@gmail.com">Khalid.A.Alammari@gmail.com</a>*

 <!--/<h3 align="left">Connect with m:</h3>-->

 ###  *Connect with me*
 <p align="left">
   <a href="https://www.linkedin.com/in/khalid-alammari-/" target="_blank">